lvtao-sec/lvtao-sec.github.io/_posts/2024-04-30-academic-writing.markdown

 # Paper writing guidelines

 - [An Evaluation of the Ninth SOSP Submissions-or-How (and How Not) to Write a Good Systems Paper](https://www.usenix.org/conference/osdi12/guidelines-authors)
+    > Concisely describe what the reader should learn from the paper?
+    > A good paper doesn't just describe, it explains.
+    > Less forward references

 - [The Science of Scientific Writing](https://www.usenix.org/sites/default/files/gopen_and_swan_science_of_scientific_writing.pdf)

 # TODOs for Cameray Ready